GoldenPeaks-Capital/.github/profile/README.md

 ## Community & Collaboration

 We believe in collaborative innovation and open science principles.
-While many of our core business systems remain private for competitive reasons, we actively seek opportunities to:
+We actively seek opportunities to:

 - Contribute to open source energy projects
 - Collaborate with academic institutions and research organizations